tipputa/MS-LIMA-Standard/README.md

 ## How to use
 Please import a mass spectral library file from menu.

-MS-LIMA automatically makes compound groups based on meta data (InChI, InChIKey, or ShortInChIKey), and investigate the library errors about retention time (large difference), InChIKey, and formaula in each compound group.
+MS-LIMA automatically makes compound groups based on meta data (InChI, InChIKey, or ShortInChIKey), and investigates the library errors about retention time (large difference), InChIKey, and formaula in each compound group.

-Please export the library if you changed.
+Please export the library if you changed in MS-LIMA.

 ## MainWindow
 ![MainWindow](https://github.com/tipputa/MS-LIMA-Standard/blob/master/MS-LIMA/Pic/190529_MS-LIMA.PNG?raw=true)
 It consists of mass spectrum view (MS view) and 3 tables, compound table, mass spectra table, and peak table.

-If you change selected compound, spectra table and peak informations are automatically changed.
+If you change selected compound, spectra table and peak informations will be automatically changed.

 You can directly change peak tables for curation.

-Consensus Peak table automatically made from all spectra in a selected compound group.
+Consensus peak table automatically made from all spectra in a selected compound group.

 If you select any row in peak table, the selected peak will be highlighted in MS view.